dwhitnee/archery/README.md

 Handles Indoor and Outdoor World Archery formats with variable end length.
 By default this is two minutes indoor and four minutes outdoor with a 10 second prep time.

-No canvas, just HTML elements and CSS.
+No App Store, just HTML elements and CSS.
+This should work well on any browser, OS, phone, iPad, laptop, or tablet.
+If you find an issue please let me know the device in the feedback section of the app.

-Inspired by the myriad iOS, Android, and Windows timer apps that are all wonderful but seem to always fall just short and require different devices to make work.
+Inspired by the myriad iOS, Android, and Windows timer apps that are all wonderful but seem to always fall just short and require different tweaks to make work.

 ## More info